coreinfrastructure/best-practices-badge/doc/security.md

       so we don't need to keep those confidential.
     - Non-public data is kept confidential.
       User passwords and user email addresses are non-public data.
-      We *do* consider them higher-value assets and protect specially:
+      We *do* consider them higher-value assets and protect them specially:
-        - User passwords are only stored on the server as iterated salted hashes (using bcrypt).
+        - User passwords are only stored on the server as iterated per-user salted hashes (using bcrypt).
         - Users may choose to "remember me" to automatically re-login on that specific browser if they use a local account.
           This is implemented using a